microsoft/vscode-docs/api/references/when-clause-contexts.md

 Notes:

-- If the value on the right-hand side is a string containing whitespace, it must be wrapped in single-quotes, e.g., `"resourceFilename == 'My New File.md'"`
+- If the value on the right-hand side is a string containing whitespace, it must be wrapped in single-quotes - `"resourceFilename == 'My New File.md'"`.
 - `===` has the same behavior as `==`, and `!==` has the same behavior as `!=`

 ### Comparison operators

 You can compare a context key's value against a number.
-Note that left- and right-hand side of the operator must be separated by whitespace, i.e., `foo < 1` not `foo<1`.
+Note that left- and right-hand side of the operator must be separated by whitespace - `foo < 1`, but not `foo<1`.

 Operator | Symbols | Example
 -------- | ------ | -----